 Altrusa of Door County was founded in 1988.
 It belongs to District Seven which includes Iowa, Minnesota, Nebraska, North and South Dakota, Upper Michigan and Wisconsin.
 The club is dedicated to reaching out to all of Door County, encouraging women from all walks of life to become involved in the community.

 Altrusa of Door County is involved in numerous community service projects, providing the membership with varied opportunities to become involved:

-Back to School Fair: This exciting program is our most ambitious and highest impact project.
-Held annually, it meets the growing need of children and families in the community to be ready for the first day of school.
-In August, a special day is set aside for children in need to receive class-specific school supplies, backpacks, toiletries, school spirit wear, socks, underwear and shoes.
-Altrusa also pays each child's school registration fee.
-In 1999, we reached 120 children in the area and in 2016, we supported almost 600 children and their families.
+Back to School Fair: This exciting program is our most ambitious and impactful project.
+Held annually, it meets the growing need of children and families in Door County to be ready for the first day of school.
+In August, a special day is set aside for these children to receive grade level school supplies, backpacks, toiletries, school spirit wear, shoes, socks, underwear, a water bottle and a pleasure reading book.
+In 1998, we reached 50 children in the area and in 2018, we supported 619 children and their families.

 Born-to-Read: Parents of newborn children are presented a gift package including two board books and a poem to encourage early reading to the child at home.
 Books are provided in English or Spanish.